shampeon/cdbTest/README.md

 ### Step 4.2.
 Add the SQLAlchemy configuration settings and mapping class

-Now you will configure SQLAlchemy to connect to your Cockroach DB cluster and add a `ShoppingListItem` class that maps to a table in the `chores` database.
+Configure SQLAlchemy to connect to your Cockroach DB cluster and add a `ShoppingListItem` class that maps to a table in the `chores` database.

 Below the import statements add the following code: